 Both option courses will provide a smooth lead into A Levels in Biology, Chemistry and Physics.
 They provide a firm foundation for challenging Science-based degrees (including Medicine and Veterinary Science), vocational courses and direct entry into work.
+There is no requirement to study Triple Science for any of the A Level subjects.

 Students intending to study sciences post-16 must work at the higher level as good grades are a requirement for careers as a Doctor, Dentist, Physiotherapist, Pharmacist, Nurse, Veterinary Science, laboratory work of all types and Engineering.
-GCSE Sciences are also useful for craft and technical apprenticeships in Engineering and construction, Psychology, Sport Science, Agriculture, Horticulture and Food Science.
+GCSE Sciences are also useful for craft and technical apprenticeships in Engineering and Construction, Psychology, Sport Science, Agriculture, Horticulture and Food Science.